For over 160 years, Ivanhoe Primary is dedicated to providing a high quality education program for the local community. Ivanhoe Primary fosters

 In two of the classrooms, DIB installed an Epson EB-695Wi interactive projector.
 The interactivity of the projector changes the classroom landscape by allowing users to engage with the projections using either their fingers or the projector’s special pens.
 This creates a more hands-on environment that in turn promotes more student engagement.
 For teachers, this projector is hassle-free to set up, featuring self-calibration and no additional driver installations.
 The projector also features 3,500 ANSI lumens of brightness, which means that the images created by the projector are bright and vivid, which is important for interactive use.

 A low gloss, enamel whiteboard was also installed.
-The whiteboard’s flat, ceramic-type surface is perfect for both ultra-short throw and interactive projection.
+The whiteboard’s flat, ceramic-type surface is perfect for both ultra-short throw and interactive projection due to the minimal reflection allowing for a brighter projected image.

 To support the projector’s existing 16W built-in speakers, DIB installed a 30W speaker system.
 With two 15W speakers, this system can carry noise-free audio throughout the entire classroom.